Watchable Wildlife Grant Program

 4. Is your project being brought forward by/co-developed with the audience/underserved communities it intends to serve?
 Please explain why or why not.

-1. Describe how you plan to measure success of effort.
+1. Clearly describe how you plan to measure success of effort.

-2. Describe how data will be collected from participants, public, and/or project.
+2. Describe how participatory data will be collected from participants, public, and/or project.

 Note: overhead costs are not eligible for funding.

-1. Clearly define requested grant dollar amount and detailed budget justification.
+1. Clearly define requested grant dollar amount and detailed budget justification (word limit does not apply to budget outlines).

-• Clearly describe use and costs of budget in line-item form (word limit does not apply).
+1. Clearly describe use and costs of budget in line-item form (word limit does not apply.
+Please include spreadsheet attachments in the single PDF application file if applicable).

 2. Clearly describe the deliverable(s) for your project.